davins90/container_docker/readme.md

 - container 2: demo streamlit --> porta:8501

 # Comandi
-- docker-compose up -d --build = builds the image for the first time by installing the libraries.
-Use it on first launch and every time the requirements file is changed.
+- docker-compose build = builds the image for the first time by installing the libraries.
+Use it on every first launch
-- docker-compose up = upload the image (if no changes have been made to the other files)
+- docker-compose up = turn on the image
 - docker-compose down = turn off the image.

 ## Notes
 The name of the streamlit application **must** be "app.py".
+How to create empty python file inside docker-compose?!

-Aggiornamento: 15/3/22
+Aggiornamento: 06/05/22